itchannel/fordpass-ha/README.md

 - Battery Status
 - Ignition Status
 - Alarm Status
+- Individual door statuses

 ## Coming Soon

 - Code tidy up
-- Individual door statuses
-- Alarm event
+- Alarm event (Anyone have the json output for this event would be appreciated :) )
-- Potentially Starting the carModofi
+- Potentially Starting the car
 - Window Status